Marina Gržinić: Theory

 Gržinić's theoretical work focuses on contemporary philosophy and aesthetics after modernism.
 Her work is directed towards a theory of ideology, theory of technology, biopolitics/necropolitics, video technology, and transfeminism in connection with decoloniality.
 Gržinić's work cannot be easily circumscribed in this or that school or discipline, though in recent years, she has brought forward global critical philosophy, which is both daring and dangerously concrete in being alert, critical for the local, against racism, coloniality and globally questioning capitalism, and necropolitics.

 It is important to highlight her theoretical approach that is between the politically performative theory and activist criticism and theory in action.
 This means that Gržinić's position is not a disengaged area of interpretation that derives from theoretical and philosophical contemplation but that her work in philosophy, theory, and arts derives from concrete theoretical practice and interventions and related cultures.

 She regularly implements her research results in the processes of education and as well in other disciplines, especially art disciplines.
 She finally engages significantly in public life at home and abroad, being part of different struggles politically and socially motivated against capitalism and its processes of dispossession, racism, and brutal discrimination.

 Art/video

 Gržinić is active in video art and media art since 1982.
 She works in collaboration with Aina Šmid, an art historian and artist from Ljubljana.

-From 25.11.2022 to 28.2.2023 2022, the Loža Gallery Koper, Slovenia, hosts a major retrospective exhibition of works and visual installations by Marina Gržinić & Aina Šmid, from 1982 to 2022, entitled ODPADNIŠKE ZGODOVINE / STORIE DISSIDENTI / DISSIDENT HISTORIES, curated by Mara Ambrožič Verderber.
+From November 11, 2022, to February 28, 2023, the Loža Gallery Koper, Slovenia, hosted a major retrospective exhibition of works and visual installations by Marina Gržinić & Aina Šmid, from 1982 to 2022, entitled ODPADNIŠKE ZGODOVINE / STORIE DISSIDENTI / DISSIDENT HISTORIES, curated by Mara Ambrožič Verderber.

 A comprehensive study by Tjaša Kancler is published in the leaflet for the exhibition and in the reader.